1. It costs less.

 3. Paperwork is done for you.

 Many people try to do their own divorces these days but run into difficulty trying to understand the laws and the complex paperwork involved.
-Since Mr. Leininger is not a Divorce Mediator but a skilled Divorce Attorney with over 40 years of divorce experience, he will prepare the Marital Settlement Agreement (Stipulation of Settlement) in draft form for you to review – line by line, and to ask questions about anything you don't understand.
+Since Mr. Leininger is not a Divorce Mediator but a skilled Divorce Attorney with over 40 years of divorce experience, he will prepare the Marital Settlement Agreement (Stipulation of Settlement) in draft form for you to review – line by line, so you may ask questions about anything you don't understand.
 When the Marital Settlement Agreement is signed and notarized, the couple can agree that Mr. Leininger will represent one spouse in State Supreme Court on a low-cost, flat-rate basis and get you divorced in as little as 2 or 3 weeks after he files the legal paperwork!

 4. Easier on the children.

 The worst aspect of a divorce for children is the conflict between the parents.
 It will be traumatic enough for them, but they can heal knowing that their parents are working together to make adult decisions and will not put them in the middle.

 Many people simply want to be heard and understood in the divorce process.
 However, on their own, this can get out of control, as each person triggers anger and resentment in the other — often unintentionally.
 A mediator trained in counseling can assist the parties in acknowledging feelings but not allowing feelings to control the decision-making process.
 He can help the two of you focus on the present and on the future and not on the past.

 In private divorce mediation, all discussions and tentative agreements are confidential.
 This makes it safe to propose solutions for possible consideration without having them all thought out.
 This can lead to new solutions neither party had previously considered.